Ladakh – Culture and Tradition

 Fairs and Festival

 Ladakh is not only famous as a tourist destination but also famous for its Buddhist cultures, monasteries, and its festivals.
 Ladakh Festival is probably one of the most awaited events of the year in the country, eagerly awaited by not only Indians but by travelers from abroad too.
-This divine place with picturesque landscapes celebrated many festivals all the year round which attracts many visitors from all over the world to take part.
+This divine place with picturesque landscapes celebrated many festivals all year round which attracts many visitors from all over the world to take part.
 Some of the important festivals of Ladakh are Losar Festival, Hemis Festival, Sindhu Darshan Festival, Saka Dawa Festival, and Ladakh Festival.

 You can find the courtyard of monasteries filled with visitors during these festivals to watch the unique traditional festivals celebrated with bright costumes and colorful masks.
 Their Festivals are organized on basis of occasions such as birth, marriage, the commemoration of head lamas, harvesting, flowering, and Losar or New Year.
 Every festival will give you insight into the beautiful culture and heritage of the people of Ladakh.